Adventures in Machine Learning

 In this example, we use a while loop to iterate over the sequence of numbers from 1 to 5.

-We check for the value of i, and when i is equal to 3, we use the
+We check for the value of i, and when i is equal to 3, we use the continue statement to skip the current iteration.
+When the loop continues, it moves to the next iteration and prints the numbers 1, 2, 4, and 5.

-Implementation of Continue Statement with Nested Loops:
+Implementation of continue Statement with Nested Loops:

-continue statement with nested loops to skip the current iteration of the inner loop and move on to the next iteration of the outer loop.
+Nested loops are loops that are inside other loops.
+You can use the continue statement with nested loops to skip the current iteration of the inner loop and move on to the next iteration of the outer loop.

-Here’s an example of how to use the
+Here’s an example of how to use the continue statement with nested loops:

 fruits = [“apple”, “banana”, “cherry”]